 Decide to be your own hero.

-I know just how difficult it is to break free of the addiction to processed food.
+It is difficult to break free of the addiction to junk food.

-Believe me, it is not your fault that you are addicted.
+It is not your fault that you are addicted to ultra-processed food.

-You were marketed soda, pizza, cookies, macaroni and cheese and a myriad of processed foods to death.
+You were marketed soda, pizza, cookies, macaroni and cheese, and a myriad of manufactured foods to death.

-Be a warrior to get into the absolute best shape possible, for yourself and for those that you love and that love you.
+Be a warrior to get into the absolute best shape possible.

-14. Be grateful that you have a chance to change your ways, a chance to transform your health, an opportunity to stop binge eating for good and to start focusing on other areas of life other than food.
+Be grateful that you have a chance to change your ways, a chance to transform your health, an opportunity to stop binge eating for good, and to start focusing on other areas of life other than food.